-But then the COVID-19 outbreak happened, bringing about two emergency cuts to the base rate in the space of eight days in March, as well as a seven-week shutdown of the property market.
+In 2020, this was exacerbated by the COVID-19 outbreak, which saw two cuts to the Bank of England base rate in the space of eight days, as well as a seven-week shutdown of the property market.

-The government’s move to temporarily cut stamp duty has brought the market back to life, but with uncertainty lingering over both the pandemic and Brexit, could this boost be short-lived?
+The government’s move to cut stamp duty in July 2020 brought the property market back to life, but questions remain over what will happen to house prices once the tax break ends later this year.

-We’ve analysed market activity before and since the Brexit referendum and spoken to experts from the estate agency, building, mortgage and buy-to-let sectors to bring you the insider’s guide to what’s happened so far, plus predictions for the coming months.
+We’ve analysed the property market before and since the Brexit referendum and spoken to experts from the estate agency, mortgage and buy-to-let sectors to bring you the inside guide on what’s happened so far, as well as predictions for house prices in 2021.

 What’s happened to house prices since the Brexit vote?

-House prices stagnated for a while following the referendum in June 2016, as you’ll see in the chart below.
+House prices stagnated for a while following the referendum in June 2016.
 However, that was fairly normal for the time of year: prices generally grow in spring and plateau over the following few months, a pattern that was repeated in 2017.

 Average UK house prices